 Basic ABA Principles Part 4 Prompting 15 min.

-Along with Applied Behavioral Analysis, here are other forms of intervention that are worth investigating:
+Along with Applied Behavioral Analysis, other forms of intervention worth investigating include:

 TEACCH (Treatment and Education of Autistic and Related Communication-Handicapped Children) TEACCH is used in many schools.
 It relies heavily on visual learning, a strength for many children with autism spectrum disorders (ASD).
 Children use schedules made up of pictures and/or words to order their day and to help them move smoothly between activities.